A standart scene with one character in the Viewport window

 - a Mesh (one or several) that defines the appearance of the character

-- a Rig attached to the mesh(es). that provides means for posing and animation the character
+- a Rig attached to the mesh(es).
+A rig provides means for posing and animation the character

 Simple 3D objects without rigs can be animated as well, but, unlike characters, options for animating them are much more limited.

 If you need to view your scene from a pre-defined angle, this can be achieved by adding a Camera object to the scene.
 To do this, select Camera from the Objects menu.